hdShang/arxiv-daily/docs/cs-CV/2025-10-30/papers/251026794v1-the-quest-for-generalizable-motion-generation-data-model-and-evaluat.md

 ---
 layout: default
-title: The Quest for Generalizable Motion Generation: Data, Model, and Evaluation
+title: "The Quest for Generalizable Motion Generation: Data, Model, and Evaluation"
 ---

 # The Quest for Generalizable Motion Generation: Data, Model, and Evaluation